Ida B. Wells: Legacy and honors

-Since Wells' death, with the rise of mid-20th-century civil rights activism, and the 1971 posthumous publication of her autobiography, interest in her life and legacy has grown.
+Wells died of kidney disease on March 25, 1931, in Chicago.
+Since Wells's death, with the rise of mid-20th-century civil rights activism, and the 1971 posthumous publication of her autobiography, interest in her life and legacy has grown.
 Awards have been established in her name by the National Association of Black Journalists, the Medill School of Journalism at Northwestern University, the Coordinating Council for Women in History, the Type Investigations (formerly the Investigative Fund), the University of Louisville, and the New York County Lawyers' Association (awarded annually since 2003), among many others.
-The Ida B. Wells Memorial Foundation and the Ida B. Wells Museum have also been established to protect, preserve and promote Wells' legacy.
+The Ida B. Wells Memorial Foundation and the Ida B. Wells Museum have also been established to protect, preserve and promote Wells's legacy.
 In her hometown of Holly Springs, Mississippi, there is an Ida B. Wells-Barnett Museum named in her honor that acts as a cultural center of African-American history.

 In 1941, the Public Works Administration (PWA) built a Chicago Housing Authority public housing project in the Bronzeville neighborhood on the South Side of Chicago; it was named the Ida B. Wells Homes in her honor.
 The buildings were demolished in August 2011 due to changing demographics and ideas about such housing.

 In 1988, she was inducted into the National Women's Hall of Fame.
 In August that year, she was also inducted into the Chicago Women's Hall of Fame.
 Molefi Kete Asante included Wells on his list of 100 Greatest African Americans in 2002.
 In 2011, Wells was inducted into the Chicago Literary Hall of Fame for her writings.

 On February 1, 1990, at the start of Black History Month in the U.S., the U.S. Postal Service dedicated a 25¢ stamp commemorating Wells in a ceremony at the Museum of Science and Industry in Chicago.
 The stamp, designed by Thomas Blackshear II, features a portrait of Wells illustrated from a composite of photographs of her taken during the mid-1890s.
 Wells is the 25th African-American entry – and fourth African-American woman – on a U.S. postage stamp.
 She is the 13th in the Postal Service's Black Heritage series.

 In 2006, the Harvard Kennedy School commissioned a portrait of Wells.
 In 2007, the Ida B. Wells Association was founded by University of Memphis philosophy graduate students to promote discussion of philosophical issues arising from the African-American experience and to provide a context in which to mentor undergraduates.
 The Philosophy Department at the University of Memphis has sponsored the Ida B. Wells conference every year since 2007.